montysecurity/literature/writeups/tryhackme/dogcat/README.md

 *re-established foothold with php file - technique described above*

-*escalated to root with sudo - technique described above*
+*escalated to root (in container) with sudo - technique described above*

 ### privesc to root (on host OS)